 We have thousands of customers around the world and have developed long-standing business relationships with many of them.
-PACCAR is our largest customer, accounting for 16 percent of our consolidated net sales in 2022, 15 percent in 2021 and 15 percent in 2020.
+PACCAR is our largest customer, accounting for 16 percent of our consolidated net sales in 2023, 16 percent in 2022 and 15 percent in 2021.
 We have long-term supply agreements with PACCAR for our heavy-duty and medium-duty engines and aftertreatment systems.
 While a significant number of our sales to PACCAR are under long-term supply agreements, these agreements provide for particular engine requirements for specific vehicle models and not a specific volume of engines or aftertreatment systems.
-PACCAR is our only customer accounting for more than 10 percent of our net sales in 2022.
+PACCAR is our only customer accounting for more than 10 percent of our net sales in 2023.
 The loss of this customer or a significant decline in the production level of PACCAR vehicles that use our engines would have an adverse effect on our results of operations and financial condition.
-We have supplied engines to PACCAR for 78 years.
+We have supplied engines to PACCAR for 79 years.
 A summary of principal customers for each operating segment is included in our segment discussion.

 In addition to our agreement with PACCAR, we have long-term heavy-duty and medium-duty engine and aftertreatment system supply agreements with Traton and Daimler.
-We also have an agreement with Stellantis to supply engines for its Ram trucks.
-Collectively, our net sales to these four customers, including PACCAR, were 36 percent of our consolidated net sales in 2022, 33 percent in 2021 and 32 percent in 2020.
-Excluding PACCAR, net sales to any single customer were less than 8 percent of our consolidated net sales in 2022, less than 8 percent in 2021 and less than 7 percent in 2020.
+We also have an agreement with Stellantis to supply engines for its pick-up truck applications.
+Collectively, our net sales to these four customers, including PACCAR, were 37 percent of our consolidated net sales in 2023, 36 percent in 2022 and 33 percent in 2021.
+Excluding PACCAR, net sales to any single customer were less than 9 percent of our consolidated net sales in 2023, less than 8 percent in 2022 and less than 8 percent in 2021.
 These agreements contain standard purchase and sale agreement terms covering engine, aftertreatment and engine parts pricing, quality and delivery commitments, as well as engineering product support obligations.
 The basic nature of our agreements with OEM customers is that they are long-term price and operations agreements that help provide for the availability of our products to each customer through the duration of the respective agreements.
 Agreements with most OEMs contain bilateral termination provisions giving either party the right to terminate in the event of a material breach, change of control or insolvency or bankruptcy of the other party.